& provide emergency services

 Heating and cooling systems are the biggest energy expense in most homes, accounting for 40%-50% of total energy expenses.
 It's important to understand that just because you buy a new furnace, doesn't mean it's high efficiency; just like you can buy a new car that gets you lower gas mileage doesn't make it a hybrid.
 The cost of the fuel it takes to run the furnace during its lifespan is huge compared to the cost of the furnace itself.
 It is well worth it to install the highest efficiency furnace you can get.
 It costs a bit more, but it will pay for itself many times over.

 What if all your home needs is just a heating repair?
-Call or email today for an estimate on replacing, repairing or installing a furnace heater in Rochester, Ithaca, Syracuse, Elmira, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and the neighboring cities!
+Call or email today for an estimate on replacing, repairing or installing a furnace heater in Rochester, Ithaca, Syracuse, Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and the neighboring cities!

 In addition to being classified by fuel type, furnaces are also described in the following ways: